Galaxy A26 vs A16: You might want to pay the higher price

 Here's a quick overview of the Galaxy A26 vs Galaxy A16 specs.

 Just like with previous years, the most obvious difference when comparing these two spec sheets is the processor.
-There's also the slightly higher RAM on the A26 and the slightly higher resolution of its ultra-wide camera.
+There's also the slightly higher RAM on the A26 and the slightly higher resolution of its ultra-wide camera (although the latter is rather irrelevant).
 The A16 also has a slower display refresh rate in comparison.

 Summary

-The A16 is not a bad option if you really want to spend as little as possible though.
-In fact, it is one of the best phones at that price point you can get.
-It can be a great back-up phone.
-That said, if you want a new affordable daily driver, it sounds like the A26 is the better option.
+The A16 is not a bad option if you really want to spend as little as possible, though.
+In fact, it is one of the best phones you can get at its price point.
+It can be a great back-up phone, for example.
+That said, if you want a new affordable daily driver, the A26 is clearly the better option, and worth the extra $100.

 Recommended Stories